-The EPA has removed qualified academics from its advisory panels and replaced them with industry scientists – including at least one known for being a climate change skeptic.
-These panels guide the EPA on important decisions, such as what level of air pollution is safe for children or what effect exposure to a toxic chemical has on pregnant women.
+EPA has removed qualified academics from its advisory panels and replaced them with industry scientists and consultants – including at least one known for being a climate change skeptic.

-Advisory committees provide the EPA independent, expert advice on an array of issues the agency must consider and tasks it must perform that entail science-intensive analysis or judgment.
-These include advising the agency on health-based ambient air quality standards, determinations of acceptable risk levels for exposure to toxic chemicals, the net carbon impact of burning biomass, studies of the impact of hydraulic fracturing on drinking water, and how to value human life for purposes of economic analysis.
+Advisory committees provide EPA with independent, expert advice on an array of issues the agency must consider that require science-intensive analysis or judgment.
+These include advising the agency on setting air quality standards, determining acceptable risk levels for exposure to toxic chemicals, and studying of the impact of hydraulic fracturing on drinking water.

-EPA’s prowess as a science agency has been widely acknowledged over much of its history, and it has relied on panels of independent and highly qualified scientists – often leaders in their respective fields – to sustain or complement its own resources and expertise.
-Scientists who serve on these panels are noted both for their outstanding qualifications and accomplishments and for their independence from financial self-interest that might arise from their being employed by or affiliated with private sector businesses that are regulated by the EPA.
-Instead, they are usually employees of universities or similar research institutions, affiliations that have assured the agency – and the public – that their work is disinterested and objective.
+EPA is known as an expert, science agency, and it relies on panels of independent and highly qualified scientists to complement its own resources and expertise.
+Scientists who serve on these panels are noted for their outstanding qualifications and for their independence from private sector businesses that EPA regulates.
+They are usually employees of universities or similar research institutions.
+These affiliations assure the agency and the public that their work is disinterested and objective.

-For the first time in the agency’s history, then Administrator Pruitt inverted this approach.
-In an Oct.
-31, 2017 directive, Pruitt removed scientists from several of these panels on the basis of a novel interpretation of what constituted a conflict of interest.
-Specifically, he decreed that no one will be allowed to serve as an advisor who has received a grant from the EPA – a pre-condition that mostly affects academic experts who routinely receive government funding for research.
+In an unprecedented directive on Oct.
+31, 2017, Administrator Pruitt removed scientists from several of these panels on the basis of a novel interpretation of what constituted a conflict of interest.
+He directed that no one can serve on an advisory panel if they have received a grant from EPA.
+This pre-condition disproportionately affects academic experts who routinely receive government funding for research.

-As a result, membership of these committees has changed dramatically, with Union of Concerned Scientists reporting that since 2017, the proportion of leading academics on the Science Advisory Board has fallen from 79% to 47% and the proportion of industry-employed scientists has risen from 6% to 22%.
+As a result of the new directive, membership of these committees has changed dramatically.
+The Union of Concerned Scientists reports that since 2017, the proportion of leading academics on the Science Advisory Board has fallen from 79% to 47% and the proportion of industry-employed scientists has risen from 6% to 22%.